 Murder by Arsenic in Baldwin Park

 On November 17, 1906, a doctor was summoned to 1842 Hamilton Street due to the sudden illness of three siblings: 6-year-old Anna Carey, 8-year-old Mary Carey, and 3-year-old Edward Carey.
 All complained of sudden onset of abdominal pain and vomiting.
 After his examination, Dr. J. T. Craney, from 305 North 19th Street (now the site of the Family Court building), did not give a specific diagnosis.
 He felt he had nothing to offer and left.
 The two girls died by the next morning, but Edward was taken to the house of a relative in West Philadelphia.
 He survived.
 The doctor, feeling something was amiss, notified the coroner.

 The house, now gone, looked much the same as the houses from that era still surviving in the neighborhood.
 The house occupied a lot in what is now the northwest corner of Baldwin Park, just south of townhouse 1J of North x Northwest.

 Portion of 1901 map showing 1842 Hamilton Street.
 Hamilton Street runs horizontally on the top and 19th Street runs vertically on the left.
 Note for later 1825 Noble Street.
 Not every address is marked.
-Neither of these streets exist today on this block.
+Neither Hamilton nor Noble exist today on this block.